This low-carb version of the Italian-inspired salad is super succulent with plenty of fat from the salmon and olive oil.

-The salmon provides the bulk of the energy and protein as well as plenty of choline, selenium and vitamins B3, B5, B6 and B12.
+The salmon provides the bulk of the energy and protein and plenty of choline, selenium and vitamins B3, B5, B6 and B12.

 The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.